This simple, almost ZERO set-up Spaghetti Sensory Bin is one of my all time favorites.

 And my little munchkin totally agrees with me on that.

 It’s a no-fail, last minute set up messy play that always, ALWAYS wins.

-This sensory bin is perfect for sitting babies (with close adult supervision) AND toddler.
+This sensory bin is perfect for sitting babies (with close adult supervision) and toddlers.
 So if you have siblings, it’s a double win.

 You don’t need any special equipment or supplies.
 You already have everything you need right in your pantry.

 Besides engaged fun play your little one will also be taking advantage of all The Important Benefits Of Sensory Play naturally without even knowing it.

 Forget those perfect, rainbow colored spaghetti you’ve seen on Pinterest or Instagram, forget those baby unicorns and wooden rainbow figurines wearing hats that look like gnomes (aren’t they adorable though?).